DASH-Lab/deepfakeResearch/README.md

 ### Evading deepfake detectors and privacy
-Our published papers that related to evasion techniques to fool deepfake detectors
+Our published papers that related to evasion techniques to fool deepfake detectors.

 #### Paper List: